-The responsibility of the Board of Directors for internal control is regulated by the Swedish Companies Act and by the Swedish Code of Corporate Governance, which contain requirements on annual external information disclosure concerning how internal control is organized in terms of financial reporting.
+The responsibility of the Board of Directors for internal control is regulated by the Swedish Companies Act and by the Swedish Code of Corporate Governance.
+Internal control of financial reporting is included as a part of the overall internal control in Trelleborg, and is a central component of Trelleborg's corporate governance.